-Naturally, with an operation like Gun Dog Kennels, the emphasis is on the dogs, and, as with the original website, there isn't much textual content.
-As Rodger said, visitors want to see the dogs.
+With an operation like Gundog Kennels, the emphasis is on the dogs, and, as with the original website, there isn't much textual content.
+As Rodger said, “visitors want to see the dogs”.
 So this design is heavy on the display of photos, starting with the home page which is made up entirely of one large photo.

-While reading Matt Brackens books I visited his website and noticed that it was straight out of the '90‘s.
+While reading Matt Brackens books I visited his website and noticed that the design was straight out of the '90‘s.

 I decided to make it a personal project and, using the Materialize responsive front-end framework and the existing content from his website, I put together a more organized, easier to navigate website with a fresh new look.

-This is a website I created for myself after I got my Ham radio license.
+This is a website design I created for James Crowell's custom upholstery service.